 Immediate (completed): Guiding Principles on the Neighborhood Findings.
 Status: Council adopted the Guiding Principles on December 3, 2018

-Short-Term: Accessory Dwelling Unit (ADU) Amendments creating additional height limitation for ADUs with privacy provisions for exterior balconies and windows.
-Status: Staff is presenting Planning Commission recommendations for City Council consideration on July 22.
+Short-Term (completed): Accessory Dwelling Unit (ADU) Amendments creating additional height and size limitation for second story ADUs with privacy provisions for exterior balconies and windows.
+Status: Council adopted ADU amendments on August 26, 2019 which went into effect September 25, 2019.

-Short-Term: Floor Area Ratio (FAR) Threshold Interim Ordinance requiring Planning Commission review and action if a home size exceeds an established size threshold.
-Status: Staff is presenting Planning Commission recommendations for Council consideration on August 26.
+Short-Term (completed): Floor Area Ratio (FAR) Ordinance requiring Planning Commission review and action if a home size exceeds an established size threshold.
+Status: Council adopted an FAR Urgency Ordinance effective as of August 26, 2019.

-Long-Term: Residential Design Guidelines and Additional Zoning Regulations for second-story additions and new two-story single-family homes.
+Long-Term (in-progress): Residential Design Guidelines and Additional Zoning Regulations for second-story additions and new two-story single-family homes.
 Status: The City has hired a consultant to assist staff in the community outreach and preparation of residential design guidelines and has initiated the yearlong study.
-Community outreach will begin this summer (2019).
+Community outreach began summer of 2019 with the goal of adopted guidelines by summer of 2020.

 Residential Design Guideline Materials